tamilselvan-lws/Documents/Litespeed Web Server.md

 ```
 If prompted, enter your password, then confirm the installation with Y.

-If prompted, enter your password, then confirm the installation with Y.

 This command installs the Openlitespeed server package and LSPHP 8.1.
 [LiteSpeed PHP (LSPHP)](https://docs.litespeedtech.com/lsws/extapp/php/configuration/options/) is a PHP interpreter integrated with the [LiteSpeed Server Application Programming Interface (LSAPI)](https://www.litespeedtech.com/open-source/litespeed-sapi/php).